apache/incubator-baremaps/README.md

 ## Introduction

 Gazetteer is a work in progress aimed at simplifying the way we generate and publish vector tiles.
+For now, the effort consists into creating a proof of concept that imports data from OpenStreetMap into postgresql, which is then used to create vector tiles.

 ## Useful links